polar-app/polar-app/content/docs/pre-release-builds.md

 These builds might have some new feature or change that we're concerned might not work for all users.

 This only applies to desktop builds.
 Not web or mobile builds.

-## Backups

-These should not cause any damage to your datastore as we're very conservative about what we release to users.

-That said, you should probably perform a [backup](/docs/backups.html) of your data just in case.
+Any pre-release builds on the web will be through a separate URL.

 ## Install